 Keywords within this range have such little competition it’s almost difficult not to rank them.
 Think of it like this.
 Imagine you walked into a spelling bee with 11 people and the top 10 contestants won a prize.
 It’s not guaranteed you’ll finish top 10 but it also shouldn’t be that difficult if you just do even a little preparation.

 This level also shouldn’t take very long to rank.
-Over the years ranking keywords takes longer and longer but this level you should be able to break the top 10 pretty quickly, possibly within the first few days/weeks.
+Over the years ranking keywords takes longer and longer but at this level, you should be able to break the top 10 pretty quickly, possibly within the first few days/weeks.

 Competition is fairly easy